 The pilot project began as a case study that was specially designed to demonstrate how banks and other financial institutions can profitably provide affordable small dollar loans as an alternative to payday loans and other fee-based overdraft protection.

-The following table represents a safe, feasible, and affordable template for small dollar loans.
+The following details represent a safe, feasible, and affordable facts for easily application.

 |Amount||$25,000 or less|